 Example: Jack Bulldog would name his file as "Jack Bulldog - Hoyas Essay"

-The Hoyas Scholarship Application is due two weeks after submitting the online application for your master's program.
-For example, if you submit your application in ApplyYourself on February 1, you have until the end of the day on February 15 to complete and submit the scholarship application.
+The Hoyas Scholarship Application is due 14 days after submitting the program admissions application to an eligible master's program.
+For example, if you submit your application on the 1st of the month, you must submit your scholarship application by midnight on the 15th of the month.